NickJiEE/ECE143_LLM_Impact/README.md

 ```

 ## Usage
-To launch, please run using jupyter notebook using the following
+To launch, please run using jupyter notebook using the following.
+This will launch a new browser window with the notebooks available in the `notebooks` directory
 ```bash
 uv run --with jupyter jupyter lab
 ```